siraat-ai-academy/ironwall-az500-labs/🛡️ README-ironwall.md

 ---

-## 🌄 Three Gentle Ways to Explore Each Lab — The eks2 Path
+## 🌄 Four Gentle Ways to Explore Each Lab — The eks2 Path

 Each lab follows 4 beautiful paths of understanding: